-- Providers must provide assistance and support to students on immigration-related issues.
+- 1. Providers must provide assistance and support to students on immigration-related issues.
 An employee(s) who does not require immigration permission must be available to students in this regard.
 Administrative positions in any management role responsible for non-EEA students, and / or positions with responsibility for attendance records and the attendance system must not be filled by non-EEA students.
 A non-EEA student enrolled in a programme of study should not have an employment role within the same provider in view of a potential conflict of interest. - 2.
 Providers must be compliant with Section 67 of the Qualifications and Quality Assurance (Education and Training) Act, 2012.
 In so doing, providers must make information on relevant external accreditations and awarding bodies available to students.
 Where memberships of professional bodies are also listed in public materials, the relationship of these to the programme(s) must be made clear. - 3.
-In respect of each programme listed on the ILEP, providers must publish information in a clear and transparent manner that can be verified by the immigration authorities and/or students.
+In respect of each programme listed in the ILEP, providers must publish information in a clear and transparent manner that can be verified by the immigration authorities and/or students.
 This must include: - a. details of all agents with which a recruitment arrangement has been agreed; and - b. information on fees and all other ancillary charges associated with the delivery of the programme to ensure prospective students are made aware of all costs associated with the programme prior to enrolment. - 4.
 Providers must provide students with clear information on health insurance requirements.
 The cost and extent of the insurance must be clear.
 Where a student pays for health insurance through the provider, documented evidence of payment and cover provided by the insurance company must be supplied by the provider to the student. - 5.
-Providers17 must have arrangements in place for the protection of students in the event that a programme ceases prematurely, i.e. arrangements for a student to complete the programme with another provider(s), or have their unspent fees and related costs reimbursed.
-Learner protection arrangements must be clear and transparent.
+Providers18 must have arrangements in place for the protection of students in the event that a programme ceases prematurely, i.e. arrangements for a student to complete the programme with another provider(s), or have their unspent fees and related costs reimbursed.
+Learner protection arrangements must be clear and transparent. - 6.
+Providers19 must operate an escrow/delayed payment account with a payments institution authorised by a designated competent authority under Directive (EU) 2015/2366 or a separate client visa/escrow account with a financial body regulated by the Central Bank of Ireland for receipt of advance fee payments dependent on the visa process.
+Statements and reconciliation reports in relation to this account must be maintained, available for inspection and provided to ISD on request. - 7.
+Providers must provide students with pastoral care, advice and assistance, e.g. on immigration-related issues; with finding accommodation; opening a bank account; gaining access to medical services etc.